Luxury Travel with Points and Miles

 EARNING STRUCTURE

-10X on hotels and rental cars booked through Capital One Travel, 5X on flights, 2X on everything else
+10X on hotels and rental cars booked through Capital One Travel, 5X on flights and vacation rentals booked through Capital One Travel, 2X on all other purchases

 KEY BENEFITS